-The OCP applies to the entire area of the regional district except for its four municipalities: City of Duncan, Town of Lake Cowichan, District of North Cowichan and Town of Ladysmith.
+The OCP applies to the entire area of the regional district except for those areas within the jurisdiction of Islands Trust, First Nation reserves and the four municipalities within the CVRD: City of Duncan, Town of Lake Cowichan, District of North Cowichan and Town of Ladysmith.
 The regional district electoral area boundaries are outlined on Schedule G, G1 Growth Management Concept Index - Regional.

-1.1.3 Scope
+1.1.3 Scope of Local Area Plans